Have you found yourself staring down at that last package of pork labeled “bacon ends” in the freezer, wondering exactly

-And if you buy a whole or quarter hog, you’ll surely end up with bacon ends to make those delicious bacon burnt ends.
+And if you buy a whole or half hog, you’ll surely end up with bacon ends to make those delicious bacon burnt ends.

 Whether it’s smoked, barbequed, skillet seared, or cooked in the oven like these oven-baked burnt ends; it will always be a crowd-pleaser.

 Pork belly burnt ends

-Enjoy these oven-cooked bacon burnt ends as a party appetizer or game day side with your favorite pulled pork recipe!
-The sweet, tangy bbq glaze is sure to be a hit!
+Making pork burnt ends in the oven is the perfect party appetizer or game day side.
+Pair it with your favorite pulled pork recipe, and the sweet, tangy bbq glaze is sure to be a hit!